carlosmunoz/zanata-wiki/Webtrans-Architecture.md

 A gwt-rpc call requires a Result, an Action, an Action Handler and an Async Callback, all with appropriate relationships. e.g. retrieval of a list of documents requires GetDocumentListResult (implements DispatchResult), GetDocumentList (extends AbstractWorkspaceAction<GetDocumentListResult>), GetDocumentListHandler (extends AbstractActionHandler<GetDocumentList, GetDocumentListResult>), and an anonymous callback object (new AsyncCallback<GetDocumentListResult>() {...}).

 In a Presenter class, Action and AsyncCallback objects are instantiated and passed as arguments to the execute(...) method of an injected org.zanata.webtrans.client.rpc.CachingDispatchAsync (Dispatcher).
 The Dispatcher handles communication with the server, invocation of the appropriate ActionHandler on the server (specified in the @ActionHandlerFor(...) annotation in the ActionHandler) and invocation of the onSuccess(...) or onFailure(...) method of the AsyncCallback.

+# Presenter and View Relationships

+Webtrans consists of a nested set of Presenters, and a similarly nested set of Views.
+Its entry point is org.zanata.webtrans.client.Application, retrieves the top-level view (AppView) and adds it to the page.
+Other views are nested within AppView as shown in the diagram below.